anpaz/qstack/README.md

         return 0
 ```

-As with other classical instructions, it consumes measurements from the stack but produces a new outcome which in turn is pushed back into the measurement stack.
-It can be used in a quantum program as other classical functions:
+As with other classical instructions, it consumes measurements from the stack but produces a new outcome which in turn is pushed back into the measurement stack by the cpu.
+The cpu then returns an empty Kernel as the result of the evaluation.
+A decoder can be used in a quantum program as other classical functions:

 ```
 allocate q1 q2 q3: